cedadev/nlds/doc/nlds_specification.md

 The Rabbit MQ queue will have a number of subscribers to it.
 These are:
 * Work processor
-* File / directory scanner
+* File / directory indexer / scanner
 * Transfer processor
 * Database processor